School of Art and Visual Studies

 Marty’s experiences in art started at an early age playing in boxes, creating spaces, making art, and taking studio drawing classes at age 6 at Indiana University Extension.

-After leaving The Living Arts and Science Center she worked with Kentucky Educational Television on the Visual Art Tool Kit and served as the Arts Group Community Leader for 2020 Vision with Fayette County Public Schools.
-Now, Marty has returned to her passion – teaching art where she serves as a Senior Lecturer in Art Education teaching and supervising student teachers in art.
-In addition, she serves as a Teacher Educator on Kentucky Internship Program Committees for first year teachers.
+After LASC she worked with Kentucky Educational Television on the Visual Art Tool Kit and served as the Arts Group Community Leader for 2020 Vision with Fayette County Public Schools.
+Marty now serves as a Senior Lecturer in Art Education teaching and supervising student teachers in art.
+She serves as a Teacher Educator on Kentucky Internship Program Committees for first-year teachers.

-In 2009 Marty designed and piloted the course – Pathways to Creativity Through the Visual Arts which is now part of Arts and Creativity in the UK CORE.
+In 2009 Marty designed and piloted the course – Pathways to Creativity Through the Visual Arts which is part of Arts and Creativity in the UK CORE.

-Marty is a metalsmith and mixed media artist with a studio in her home.
-She has exhibited in the annual UK Faculty Exhibit, in group shows at The Living Arts and Science Center, and the Headley Whitney Bibelot competition.
+Marty is a metalsmith and mixed media artist.
+She has exhibited in the UK Faculty Exhibit, group shows at LASC, and the Headley Whitney Bibelot competition.

 One constant thread in her career is that there should be opportunities for creative and genuine art experiences that are accessible to all.